Excel And Google Sheets vs Software For Financial Forecasting

 Make no mistake however, Excel or Google Sheets can be a fantastic tool for businesses or startups that have the time to build out a custom template (whether from a standard downloadable version or from scratch) that will suit their specific needs.
 And for businesses with limited resources, nothing can beat their price!

-Take a look at our “Free Cash Flow Forecast Template” that you can download and use, customize and experiment with.
+We have a free cash flow forecast template that you can download and use, customize and experiment with.

 Despite their popularity, a few other points to take into consideration when contemplating spreadsheet for forecasting are: